Secure access service edge (SASE) is all the rage in network security, but the best path to get there is still not understood by many.

 What does that mean?
-Trustgrid Connect is not simply a point solution… it is an extensible SD-WAN that can do far more than simply WAN connectivity.
+Trustgrid Connect is not simply a point solution… it is an extensible SD-WAN that can do far more than simply brach-to-branch WAN connectivity.
 It handles all of the core use cases of traditional SD-WAN (runs over standard internet connections, quality of service, traffic optimization, etc) but extends all of those capabilities to handle additional use cases.

 - Vendor to Customer Connections – SASE architectures are tasked with securing ALL environments and must be flexible enough to address every possible IT scenario.
 Traditional SD-WANs typically depend on the control of both sides of the network.
 But what if you need ‘always on’ connectivity between an application you control and a customer or vendor’s environment?
 Due to the variability of environments and policies around 3rd party access, these connections become extremely difficult to configure and manage with typical SD-WANs.
 Trustgrid Connect is optimized for these situations, with mTLS tunnels, plug and play deployments and intuitive subnet management capabilities.

 - Cloud-Native Networking – One of the central tenets of SASE is that it delivers its network security services from the cloud.
 Networking from the cloud is very different than connecting a branch office.
 Routing of traffic through multi-tenant environments, managing traffic hopping through a network of PoPs, and ensuring availability across multiple cloud regions not only exceeds the thresholds of many SD-WAN provider’s technologies but would require Bruce Lee-like technical abilities to manage.
 Trustgrid natively handles and automates many of these functions to create a network of connectivity across any environment that can be managed with minimal staff.